-- The particular nature of an insolvency office holder's position renders transparency and fairness of primary importance in all their dealings.
+- 1. The particular nature of an insolvency office holder's position renders transparency and fairness in all dealings of primary importance.
 Creditors and other interested parties1 with a financial interest in the level of payments from an insolvent estate should be confident that the rules relating to approval and disclosure of fees and expenses have been properly complied with. - 2.
 This statement applies to all forms of proceedings under the Insolvency Act 1986.
-Nothing within this SIP obligates a practitioner to provide a fee estimate where one is not required by statute.